-With disability insurance or workers comp settlement, a victim can get all the disability benefits to help them live a normal life.
+A disability affects an individual’s job status and income, as victims often take unpaid leave.
+With disability insurance or workers comp settlement, victims can get all the disability benefits to help them live everyday life.

 The disabled individual gets monthly payments from the insurance company once their disability benefits get approved.
 These benefits come to a halt once the victim has resumed work, requiring the individual to start making monthly payments towards the disability insurance to secure themselves for the future.

-There may be situations where you can draw on a lump sum settlement instead of taking monthly payments as benefits, however, it is wise to speak to an attorney and see your legal options before making any decisions.
+There may be situations where you can draw on a lump sum settlement instead of taking monthly payments as benefits.
+However, it is wise to speak to an attorney and see your legal options before making any decisions.
 There are benefits and drawbacks to taking any decision, so let’s go over a few pros and cons of lump sum disability settlements.

 There may be a situation where you would want to draw on a lump sum settlement, such as with serious health conditions, to ensure the financial safety of your kids, family, or beneficiaries.
 In such situations, it is best to take out a lump sum settlement from the insurance companies rather than monthly payments.

-Many people prefer to have a lump sum settlement as they simply can not deal with an insurance company over and over again.
+Many people prefer to have a lump sum settlement as they can not deal with an insurance company over and over again.
 This is because when you’re drawing on monthly payments, you need to fulfill specific criteria of these companies to continue enjoying disability benefits.

 Many people are not good with finances and spend all their lump sum in one go without saving.
-This can impact their lifestyle later on in life when they need money and they don’t have it.
+This can impact their lifestyle later in life when they need money and don’t have it.
 Taking out monthly payments is a way for these people to remain financially responsible.

-If you’re not sure about taking out lump sum settlement as your disability benefits or want to know about tax implications on a lump sum settlement, speak to our disability lawyer now.
-Contact us at (213) 596-9642 and get a free initial consultation now with an expert California disability lawyer now!
+If you’re not sure about taking out a lump sum settlement as your disability benefits or want to know about tax implications on a lump sum settlement, speak to our disability lawyer now.
+Contact us at (213) 596-9642 and get a free initial consultation directly with an expert California disability lawyer now!